 Workaround To Access Websites And Programs With Weak RSA Digital Certificates

-Note that there are two sections: one says RESOLUTIONS (plural) and the other says RESOLUTION (singular).
-You need to check out the RESOLUTIONS (plural) section for the workaround to allow weak RSA digital certificates temporariliy.
+Note that there are two sections: one says RESOLUTIONS (plural) and the other says RESOLUTIONS (singular).
+You need to check out the RESOLUTIONS (plural) section for the workaround to allow weak RSA digital certificates temporarily.